Haven Holidays: History

 Haven is known for its entertainment under the slogan of 'Haven Entertains'.
 There were entertainers at all parks, the number of which depended on the size of the park.
 Its resident entertainers were known as Havenmates, and were famous for their stripped deckchair design jackets.
 After the sale of Haven to Bourne Leisure in 2000, the entertainers were renamed Funstars, the same name given to the entertainers at British Holidays camps.
 Bradley Bear was also introduced to the Tiger Club, and Rory and Bradley's Funtime was introduced.
 Over recent years, the Entertainment branding has undergone further changes, with the introduction of Haven Theatre Company, when Thornwick Bay opened with a number of larger parks adopting this branding, while other parks retained the Funstar branding.
 Recently, this has been changed to Entertainment Cast and Animation Hosts.
-As part of a £110 million investment into leisure facilities, more modern flexible spaces were introduced, with Entertainment Venues becoming Marina Bar and Stages.
+As part of a £110 million investment into leisure facilities, more modern flexible spaces were introduced, with Entertainment Venues becoming Marina Bar and Stages, unfortunately reducing the amount of entertainment venues on offer.

 Following the purchase of Haven by Bourne Leisure, Haven decided to restructure both Haven and British Holidays and sold off many of their smaller holiday parks.
 Twelve of these smaller parks which were subject to a management buyout and went on to form a new holiday company; Park Resorts, while other parks were sold to Parkdean Holidays and Park Holidays UK, with Park Resorts and Parkdean later merging themselves to form Parkdean Resorts.
 Haven and British Holidays both retained their larger parks and Bourne Leisure began integrating them from 2002 onwards, trading entertainment and facilities between the two brands.
-Haven adopted much of the standardised branding used by British Holidays for its facilities since 1997; such as FunWorks (main entertainment complexes), ShowBar (live entertainment clubs) SplashZone (indoor and outdoor pools) and FoodWorks (fast food outlets), with some of this branding still used at some parks.
+Haven adopted much of the standardised branding used by British Holidays for its facilities since 1997; such as FunWorks (main entertainment complexes), ShowBar (live entertainment clubs) SplashZone (indoor and outdoor pools), SportZone (outdoor sports areas), FoodWorks (fast food outlets) and Oasis (table service restaurants) with some of this branding still used at some parks.
 The two companies eventually merged in November 2004 under the name 'Haven and British Holidays'.
 Due to Haven being the better known name, the British Holidays identity was eventually dropped completely by the end of the 2007 season.

+The Tiger Club

+Before the start of the 2026 season it was announced that the Tiger Club would return to Haven parks.
+It's set to return as a show format but bringing back the famous Tiger Club song and dance.

+Seasiders

+In 1996, Haven was the focus of a Channel 4 fly-on-the-wall documentary series called Seasiders.
+The series was filmed over the 1995 season and broadcast in 1996.
+The series follows the ups and downs of the Havenmate team at Primrose Valley from Auditions to National Finals at the end of the season.
+The series also featured other departments on the park, but primarily focused on the Havenmates for the season.